silogen/kaiwo/docs/docs/aim/images-and-templates.md

 When templates or services reference a model ID, the operator looks up the corresponding image from the catalog.
 For namespace-scoped lookups, the operator checks for an `AIMImage` in the same namespace first, then falls back to cluster-scoped `AIMClusterImage` resources.
 This lookup determines which container image to use for discovery jobs and runtime deployments.

+### Base Image Caching

+AIM container images consist of a base layer containing the AIM runtime and a model-specific layer containing the model weights.
+To speed up discovery and service startup, the operator can pre-pull these base images onto all cluster nodes through a DaemonSet.

+When base image caching is enabled via `AIMClusterConfig` (by setting `caching.cacheAimImageBase: true`), the operator monitors all `AIMImage` and `AIMClusterImage` resources in the cluster.
+It extracts the base image references from the full container image URIs and maintains a DaemonSet that ensures these base images are present on every node.
+For example, from an image like `ghcr.io/silogen/aim:0.4.0-meta-llama-llama-3.1-8b-instruct`, the operator extracts the base image `ghcr.io/silogen/aim-base:0.4.0`.

+This pre-caching significantly reduces the time required for template discovery jobs to start, since the base image layers are already present locally.
+Similarly, when services deploy, they don't need to wait for base image downloads.
+The caching is cluster-wide and automatic—adding or updating image resources triggers the DaemonSet to update accordingly.

+Base image caching is configured through `AIMClusterConfig` rather than per-image, as it represents a cluster-level optimization decision.
+See the [Configuration](config.md) documentation for details on enabling and configuring base image caching.

 ## Service Templates

 Service Templates define runtime configurations for models, specifying parameters like optimization goals, numeric precision, and GPU requirements.
 Beyond configuration, templates serve a critical function as a discovery cache: when a template is created, the operator runs a discovery process that determines which model artifacts must be downloaded, storing this information in the template's status.
 Services and caching mechanisms reuse this discovered information, avoiding repeated discovery operations.